Two stories this week have photos: the sexy mayor of Arlington, Ore., and the idiot robber using a bottle of cologne as a weapon.

 An employee of a video store in Akron, Ohio, was standing outside talking with an employee of a nearby tanning salon when a man approached them.
 The man was wearing a hooded sweatshirt and a scarf covering his face; he indicated he had a gun in his pocket and ordered the two men to go inside.
 When the video employee turned to go in, the tanning employee jumped the robber.
 In the resulting fight, the robber’s “gun” broke; it was a bottle of Stetson cologne, blackened with a permanent marker.
 The contents spilled all over the robber, who the two employees held until police arrived.
 Michael Kaminski, 41, was charged with aggravated robbery and carrying a concealed weapon — a knife.
 (Akron Beacon Journal) …He’s not completely incompetent: he knew which weapon was more deadly.

-I just love his mug shot, which demonstrates both what a classic moron looks like, as well as the beating he got from his victims:
+I just love his mug shot, which demonstrates either what a classic moron looks like, or the beating he got from his victims — you decide:

 Expectation of Privacy